hyosung11/Launch-School/Courses/journal.md

 15:12 After the study group with Allison.
 She was great.
 Tired right now.
 I think we're going to get ice cream soon.

 18:56 Studying APIs more after dinner.
 I fell asleep and took a nap before dinner.
 Lots of sleeping this Sunday.

+## 2022020 월요일

+05:57 It's Monday morning before a study session with Alex.

+07:28 Alex seems to find simpler more clear ways to write code than other people.